Conveniently located to serve Midland and Odessa, TX

 Dr. Cook custom-tailors each breast reconstruction surgery and attempts to recreate a breast as close to your natural shape as possible.
 In some cases, health insurance providers may cover the cost of the surgery.
 To discuss your personal goals with Dr. Cook, please schedule a consultation with us today.

 Breast reconstruction is typically performed using either a breast implant or your own soft tissue.
 Dr. Cook can use a tissue expander to gently stretch the skin and muscles, creating a space for an implant.
 Alternatively, flap reconstruction – also known as autologous tissue reconstruction – utilizes excess fatty tissue from the abdomen, back, or buttocks to recreate a breast that can become fully integrated with your body.
 Regardless of which breast reconstruction approach you choose, Dr. Cook can also recreate a natural-looking nipple and areola for beautiful results.
 For some patients, it may be possible to perform breast reconstruction simultaneously with your mastectomy.

 Patients typically experience some swelling, soreness, and bruising for one to two weeks after breast surgery.
 To improve your comfort during this time, oral pain medication can be prescribed.
 It may take you some time to get used to the feeling of your new breast, and patients may find this transitional period affects them both physically and emotionally.

 After breast reconstruction, most patients are still able to undergo chemotherapy or radiation if needed.
 In addition, your new breast should not impact the ability of your doctor to detect any recurrence.
 Many of our breast reconstruction patients at Midland Plastic Surgery Center have reported improved self-esteem and overall quality of life while enjoying beautiful breasts that both look and feel natural.

-To learn more about your breast reconstruction options, or to schedule a consultation with Dr. Cook, please contact us today.
+To learn more about your options for breast reconstruction in Midland, schedule a consultation with Dr. Cook today.